charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 https://console.aws.amazon.com/elasticbeanstalk/

 ## 1- Create an App

-First we need to create an App.
-An Elastic Beanstalk application is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
-In Elastic Beanstalk an application is conceptually similar to a folder.
+First we need to **create an App**.
+An Elastic Beanstalk App is a logical collection of Elastic Beanstalk components, including environments, versions, and environment configurations.
+In Elastic Beanstalk an application is conceptually **similar to a folder**.

 ![](images/app.png)
 ![](images/app-2.png)